-From the soaring spire of the Eiffel Tower to the charming, cobble-stoned streets of Rome, Europe is home to some of the world’s most spectacular destinations.
+From the soaring spire of the Eiffel Tower to the charming, cobble-stoned streets of Rome, Europe is home to some of the world’s most spectacular destinations and road-trips.
 Visitors to these sensational locales are treated to one of the most incredible experiences on the planet.
 While it’s easy to get lost in the fairy tale of a European vacation, however, it is vitally important to keep practical matters in mind when traveling abroad.
 For example, renting a car in Europe is something that can really add to your trip and allow you to explore the way many visitors don’t.
 Once you know some of the rules and regulations, you can make a booking through our Europe Car Rental page.

 - The UK has one of the lowest motorway speed limits at 112 km/hr (70 mph) while most European motorways are restricted to 130 km/hr (80mph).
 Take care when driving in France where the speed limit drops down to 110 km/hr (68 mph) in wet conditions.
 A handful of countries have a speed limit of 120 km/hr (75 mph), notably Spain, Portugal, Ireland, and Belgium.
 The Nordic and some Soviet bloc countries tend to have lower speed limits between 100-120 km/hr (62-75 mph).
 And, of course, Germany’s autobahns have no official speed limit (although a speed limit of 130 km/hr is recommended).